nology-tech/wov-client-project/README.md

 This hook utilizes React's useContext hook to access the Firestore context (FirestoreContext) provided by the `<FirestoreProvider/>`.
 It then returns the context, which includes the state variables and functions defined in the FirestoreProvider.

+### Private Routing

+Private routing allows authenticated users to access the main application, including the the tasks, profile, calender, leaderboard, and home pages.
+If authenticated users are on the error page, when they click the home button, they would be redirected back to the homepage.

+Unautheticated users would not be able to access the main application, even if they URL is manipulated; it would redirect the user to an error page.
+When the home button is clicked on the error page, the unauthenticated user would be redirected back to the splash page where they can create and account or sign in

+UserUID and isAuthenticated can be retrieved from useAuth.tsx in the hooks folder